-Psoriasis Treatment In Ayurveda
+Psoriasis Ayurveda Treatments

 The Skin giving protection to our body expresses the harmony inside.
 It is one of the Gyanendriya (Five sensory organs) as told in Ayurveda, which is responsible for the perception of touch.
 It also performs functions such as protection against physical, chemical, mechanical and biological injuries, thermoregulation etc. Besides all this it plays an important role in the expression of beauty.